 Medicaid, CHIP, Medicare and other insurers are included in the mandate to cover per-existing conditions.

 The only exception is for grandfathered individual health insurance plans--the kind you buy yourself, not through an employer.
 They do not have to cover pre-existing conditions.

 If you have one of these plans you can switch to a Marketplace plan during open enrollment and immediately get coverage for your pre-existing conditions.

 What is a Grandfathered Plan: A group health plan that was created—or an individual health insurance policy that was purchased—on or before March 23, 2010.
 Grandfathered plans are exempted from many changes required under the Affordable Care Act.
 Plans or policies may lose their “grandfathered” status if they make certain significant changes that reduce benefits or increase costs to consumers.
 A health plan must disclose in its plan materials whether it considers itself to be a grandfathered plan and must also advise consumers how to contact the U.S. Department of Labor or the U.S. Department of Health and Human Services with questions.

-Since customers with pre-existing conditions aren't able to enjoy their new rights to coverage until 2014 ObamaCare created something called PCIP in the meantime.
+Since customers with pre-existing conditions weren't able to enjoy their new rights to coverage until 2014 ObamaCare created something called PCIP in the meantime.
+PCIP runs through 2017, but new enrollments are closed.
 Go here to learn more about the 17 State's that offer temporary coverage to high-risk consumers https://www.pcip.gov/.
 Even though PCIP enrollment is closed you may still have options.

 If you have been denied health coverage you can use the marketplace to buy insurance for 2014.
-The following video will explain what to do in the meantime if you need coverage for the rest of 2013:
+The following video will explain what people could have done in the meantime:

 Ensuring More People Buy Insurance